outovhush/revops-portfolio/README.md

 Hey there!
 I'm Andrew 👋

 Ever heard of Revenue Operations (RevOps)?
-It's the rather new word in business, and it's shaking things up a bit.
-Imagine a superhero team where sales, marketing, and customer service all work together aligned perfectly to make more money.
-And the infrastructure and automation ensures that work is done in most effective and efficient ways.
-That's the RevOps product!
-More and more SMB companies are catching on, realising it's not just a fad but a real thing.
+It's shaking things up a bit.
+Imagine a superhero Go-To-Marlet team where sales, marketing, and customer service all work together aligned perfectly to bring in more revenue.
+And the infrastructure is robust and up-todate, and the workflow automation ensures that work is done in most efficient way.
+That's what the RevOps do!
+More companies, expecially in SMB are catching on, realising it's not just a fad, but a real thing.

 So, why am I the right person for RevOps?
-Well, I've done a bit of everything.
-I can see the big picture but also know how to get things aligned day-to-day.
+Well, I've done a quite bit of many things.
+I can see the big picture for a company strategic pursuits but also know how to get things done and aligned day-to-day.
 It's like being able to plan an awesome party and also know how to set up the decorations.
 I'm good at talking to different teams, understanding what they need, and finding ways to balance their needs and hit the revenue goals.

-Now, let's talk about data.
-It's super important in on the operations side of things, but here's the thing – real world data is messy unlike what you see in the Titanic dataset.
-My job is to clean it up, make sense of it, and turn it into useful information.
+The data is super important on the operations side of things, but here's the thing – real world data is messy unlike what you see in the Titanic dataset.
+My job is to clean it up, make sense of it, and turn it into actionable insights.
 With the right tools, the CRM well set and customised, we can track everything important, get insights and make better business decisions.

 Want to see how I've put all this into action?
-Check out some examples of my work below.
-It's versatile, here will be a few sections:👇🏼
+Check out some examples of my work below:👇🏼

 * [Business Analysis and BP Engineering](#business-analysis-and-bp-engineering)
 * [Business and Revenue Modelling](#business-and-revenue-modelling)